Counting in Japanese 日本語で数えよう!

 - 千万 (sen man) = 10 million

-Some kanji are easily modifiable (一 easily transforms into 十) and in order to avoid criminal acts, official, legal and financial documents carry in addition formal characters called daiji "large characters".
+Some kanji are easily changed (一 is easily changed into 十).
+In order to avoid criminal acts, official, legal and financial documents have formal characters in addition called daiji "large characters".

 The daiji characters are also found on banknotes.
-It is written 壱 万 円 on the 10,000 yen bill.
+For example, it is written 壱万円 on the 10,000 yen paper bill!

-The Japanese use a particular suffix placed after the number to count people, animals, objects or to express a duration, an age, a frequency.
-This same system is also used in China and Korea, which can seem confusing for the beginner.
-Learning is the golden rule.
+The Japanese use a special suffix after the number to count people, animals, objects or to express a duration, an age, or a frequency.
+This counting system, also used in China and Korea, may seem confusing.
+In this case, learning is the golden rule!

 - 人 (jin / nin) = People